gregorriegler/Bookshelf-Kata/README.md

 - How could we develop this using mostly fast unit tests?
 - Do we have to use mocks in this case?
 What are the alternatives?
 - Can we make sure that we can easily and safely replace the database in the future?
-- How do we properly separate code that is hard to test from code that is easy to test?
+- How do we properly abstract and separate the code that is hard to test from the code that is easy to test?
 - And how do we design our tests, so that they assist future refactorings?

 ---